6.4 Magnitude Earthquake Reported | iHeart

 By Jason Hall

-A 6.4-magnitude earthquake struck Indonesia Friday (March 22), according to the United States Geological Survey.
+A 6.4-magnitude earthquake struck the Vanuatu region Wednesday (March 27), according to the United States Geological Survey.

+The natural disaster was located east of Australia in the Pacific Ocean and centered at a depth of 10 kilometers (6.21 miles).
+The Hawaii Emergency Management Agency said there was "no tsunami threat" to Hawaii or Pacific-wide.

+A 7.1-magnitude earthquake had previously struck Vanuatu in December.
+The natural disaster was located about 76 miles south of the town of Isangel on the island of Tanna and centered at a depth of 30 miles.

+The natural disaster was located in Ambunti and centered at a depth of 35.4 kilometers (about 22 miles).

+The Papua New Guinea earthquake comes hours after a 6.4-magnitude earthquake struck Indonesia on Friday (March 22).
 The natural disaster was located in Paciran and centered at a depth of 8.5 kilometers (5.28 miles).
-The USGS said it received 69 reports of residents feeling the earthquake at the time of publication.

-The Indonesia earthquake comes eight days after a 5.4-magnitude earthquake struck Montenegro on March 14.
+The Indonesia earthquake came eight days after a 5.4-magnitude earthquake struck Montenegro on March 14.
 The natural disaster was located in Plužine and centered at a depth of 7.6 kilometers (4.72 miles).

 The Montenegro earthquake came exactly one week after a 5.6-magnitude earthquake struck China.
 The natural disaster was located in Nagqu and centered at a depth of 10.0 kilometers (6.2 miles).